hofstadter-io/hof-docs/content/en/getting-started/cuelang.md

 - [The CUE Language Specification](https://cuelang.org/docs/references/spec/)

-## __hof__ uses CUE v0.2.2
+## __hof__ uses CUE v0.3.0

-You will find comments in our documentation that talk about CUE as we introduce new syntax.
+You will find additional discussions in this documentation which talk about CUE as we introduce new syntax and concepts.

+_note, Cue v0.3.0 is still in alpha stage but becoming increasingly stable.
+See https://github.com/cuelang/cue for the current status._